rpbouman/huey/README.md

 ### Using Quack to connect to a DuckDB Data Hub
 It was just mentioned that Quack can overcome some limitations of the WASM environment.
-The previous sections also explained how the Huey Catalogs Manager relies on specific extensions that allow access to remote, 'foreigh' datasources through the `ATTACH` statement.
+The previous sections also explained how the Huey Catalogs Manager relies on specific extensions that allow access to remote, 'foreign' datasources through the `ATTACH` statement.

 Unfortunately, not all DuckDB extensions are available to DuckDB-WASM.
 Not even all core extensions.
 For example, the extensions to `ATTACH` popular RDBMS products like MySQL and PostgreSQL are not available directly to DuckDB-WASM.